 With eight major awards, the Historical Society of Southern California recognize individuals for their outstanding accomplishments both in and outside the discipline of history.

 Information about the application/nomination process is posted on the page for each award.
-The 2017 award submission deadlines will be posted soon.
+The 2017 award submission/nomination deadline is August 1, 2016.
 The 2017 awards will be given at the HSSC Conference in 2018.

 Awards for Articles:

 - The Doyce B. Nunis, Jr. Award is given for the best demonstration of scholarship in the Southern California Quarterly by a rising historian.

 - The Carl I. Wheat and Frank Wheat Award is given for the best demonstration of scholarship in the Southern California Quarterly by an established historian.

 Awards for Books: